textsize medium large larger

 Overall Score

-The Overall Heart Attack Score summarizes the 7 heart attack measures for recommended care.
+The Overall Heart Attack Score summarizes all heart attack measures for recommended care.

 PCI Within 90 Minutes